-2. Beginning at Flinders Street Station, see how far you can make it underground through the CBD.
+2. Beginning at Flinders Street Station, see how far you can make it underground and undercover through the CBD.
 Start with the Degraves Street Subway and Campbell Arcade (while you still can – it might be destroyed to make way for the new Metro Tunnel).

 11. Get slurpy.
-We've ranked the best noodle soups in Melbourne – nothing like a steaming bowl of ramen or pho to warm your insides.
+We've ranked the best noodle soups in Melbourne – there's nothing like a steaming bowl of ramen or pho to warm your insides.

 15. Warm the cockles of your heart with a parma.